Begin to make your impact

 Social work demands patient problem solvers devoted to the health and well-being of both individuals and their communities.
 If you fit the description and seek a career making real social change, a career as a social worker might be perfect for you.

-According to the Bureau of Labor Statistics, employment of social workers is expected to rise 12% from 2020-2030, above the national average across all U.S. occupations.* Now is an excellent time to begin earning the education you need to join a growing, rewarding career field.
+According to the Bureau of Labor Statistics, employment of social workers is expected to rise faster than average from 2022-2032.* Now is an excellent time to begin earning the education you need to join a growing, rewarding career field.

 Take these 6 steps to become a social worker: